 Can I take part in the event to raise money for charity?

 We are more than happy for you to use the event to raise money for charity.
 You will get a certificate when you reach the finish at Cattawade so you are able to prove your success!
 We would be delighted if you would like to raise additional funds for the River Stour Trust and can provide a sponsorship form upon request.

 – Life preserver/buoyancy aid is essential and is probably the most important piece of safety kit

-– Dry bags are needed for keeping your stuff dry.
-This could be a spare set of clothes, your mobile, towels and other items that you don’t want to get wet.
-Dry bags are watertight, so you don’t need to worry about your stuff even if you capsize.
+– Watertight dry bags are a great investment for keeping items onboard dry.
+This could be a spare set of clothes, your mobile, towels and other items that you really don’t want to get wet.
+A drybag means you won’t be worrying about your stuff even if you capsize!

 – For most water sports, wet shoes are worthwhile.
 Made from neoprene with rubber soles, they provide fantastic grip when walking on slippery surfaces.
 They also don’t get water-clogged like trainers will and allow you to walk into the river or sea without fear of stepping on something painful and hurting yourself.

 – Basic first aid kit and hand sanitiser